acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 * when viewing the solution, select the "deploy to local" option as described above
 * save the downloaded solution.zip to your host where you will deploy it
 * unzip the solution.zip file
-* if you don't have a private k8scluster (for which you have admin rights on the k8s master node), install a private cluster
+* if you don't have a private k8s cluster (for which you have admin rights on the k8s master node), install a private cluster

 .. code-block:: shell